nwinkler/bash-it/README.md

 Once you have defined these variables (and have run `reload` to load the changes), you can use the following commands to enable or disable the proxy settings in your current shell:

-* `enable-proxy`: This sets the shell's proxy environment variables and configures proxy support in your SVN, npm and SSH configuration files.
+* `enable-proxy`: This sets the shell's proxy environment variables and configures proxy support in your SVN, npm, apm and SSH configuration files.
-* `disable-proxy`: This unsets the shell's proxy environment variables and disables proxy support in your SVN, npm and SSH configuration files.
+* `disable-proxy`: This unsets the shell's proxy environment variables and disables proxy support in your SVN, npm, apm and SSH configuration files.
 * `init-proxy`: Calls `enable-proxy` if proxy support is not currently disabled.
 Use this in your `.bash_profile` file.

 There are many more proxy commands, e.g. for changing the local Git project's proxy settings.
 Run `glossary proxy` to show the available proxy functions with a short description.